Cascading Styles Sheets

 CSS can be stored in three ways:

-2. Internal CSS is used within a given HTML page, and usually takes care of styling one specific page, which we might want to have a different appearance and feel to the rest of our site.
-Internal CSS is defined via the <style> HTML tag.
+file extension.
+External CSS is most often used when we want to control the styling of our entire website; most of the CSS used for a large site would be external. - Internal CSS is used within a given HTML page, and usually takes care of styling one specific page, which we might want to have a different appearance and feel to the rest of our site.
+Internal CSS is defined via the

-3. Inline CSS is the most granular option, because it can be used to modify a specific HTML element.
+HTML tag. - Inline CSS is the most granular option, because it can be used to modify a specific HTML element.
 The style attribute can be added to any tag to specify its style.
 For example, we might want the title of a section of text to be red.
-To do so, we could use the element: <p style=color:red;>Offensive Security</p>, which will modify the inline "Offensive Security" text.
+To do so, we could use the element:

 Relevant Note(s):